Deivitto/auditor-docker/README.md

 ## Intro
 This auditor toolbox, intends to be a public repo where different toolboxs will araise for different goals and to be in a one-click install way.

-First version of Auditor Toolbox is ready.
+Beta version of Auditor Toolbox is ready.
 I would like to keep it updated with new tools, new versions and everything, feel free to ping me or suggest new improvements.

+>Disclaimer: Still under testing due to some bugs

 ## Index